klondi/quizz/README.md

 a will say player 2 knows the answer s will say player 3 knows the answer d will say player 4 knows the answer

+All this code is licensed uder Affero GPL v3.0 or at your choice any higher version